 - Strong anti-inflammatory properties

-- Reduce the risk of Types 2 diabetes.
+- Reduce the risk of Type 2 diabetes.

 - May help prevent strokes.
 Supports overall brain health.